chbrandt/xarray/doc/roadmap.rst

 Specific tasks:

--  Add an ``indexes`` attribute to ``xarray.Dataset`` and ``xarray.Dataset``, as dictionaries that map from coordinate names to xarray index objects.
+-  Add an ``indexes`` attribute to ``xarray.Dataset`` and ``xarray.DataArray``, as dictionaries that map from coordinate names to xarray index objects.
 -  Use the new index interface to write wrappers for ``pandas.Index``, ``pandas.MultiIndex`` and ``scipy.spatial.KDTree``.